h3abionet/TADA/README.md

       --trimOverhang                {"T","F"}.
 If "T" (true), "overhangs" in the alignment between R1 and R2 are trimmed off.
 "Overhangs" are when R2 extends past the start of R1, and vice-versa, as can happen when reads are longer than the amplicon and read into the other-direction primer region.
 Default="F" (false)

     Other arguments:
+      --dadaOpt.XXX                 Set as e.g. --dadaOpt.HOMOPOLYMER_GAP_PENALTY=-1 Options for the dada function, see ?setDadaOpt in R for available options and their defaults
       --pool                        Should sample pooling be used to aid identification of low-abundance ASVs?
 Options are  pseudo pooling: "pseudo", true: "T", false: "F"
       --outdir                      The output directory where the results will be saved --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits